Stable, Affordable Housing for All

 - Support a Tenants’ Bill of Rights to protect renters from retaliation, toxic exposure, and improve enforcement to protect against discrimination.

-- Pass rent stabilization policies to protect against surprise spikes in rent and unaffordable increases.
+- Pass rent control/stabilization policies to protect against surprise spikes in rent and unaffordable increases.

 - Create more affordable housing to help increase the number of vacant affordable units throughout Seattle—more vacancies help reduce tenant discrimination.